binerogroup/documentation/_sources/guides/kubernetes-on-openstack-using-rke.rst.txt

 Preparing the nodes
 -------------------

 Create the virtual instances that should run as Kubernetes nodes.
-It is a prerequisite that Docker is installed on all virtual machines.
+It's a prerequisite that you have installed Docker on all instances.

 For a full list of prerequisites and node preparations, follow the steps in the `official requirements guide <https://rke.docs.rancher.com/os#operating-system>`__.

-In this example two virtual machines are created where rancher-node-1 will be used as control and etcd host and rancher-node-2 will be used as worker host.
+In this example we create two instances where rancher-node-1 is control and etcd node and rancher-node-2 is the worker node.

 Run the following commands to install docker on both instances: